PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 Slice inputs, optionally with direct inputs.
 The bounded Split family owns one or more outputs from an exclusive direct-source Split, again optionally with direct inputs.
 The bounded Add family owns the non-recursive direct-only Add input form.
+The exact pseudo-LeakyRelu diamond is the eleventh family.
+All eleven share one
-All ten share one `ModelIRGraphIndex`/`LayoutState` pass group and run transactionally under stable IDs `layout.nhwc_pre_concat_direct` and `layout.nhwc_pre_concat_unary`, `layout.nhwc_pre_concat_pad`, and
+`ModelIRGraphIndex`/`LayoutState` pass group and run transactionally under stable IDs `layout.nhwc_pre_concat_direct` and `layout.nhwc_pre_concat_unary`, `layout.nhwc_pre_concat_pad`, and